lubuntu-team/manual/source/3/3.1/3.1.7/kde_partitionmanager.rst

-Chapter 3.1.7 KDE partition manager
+Chapter 3.1.7 KDE Partition Manager
 ===================================

 KDE partition manager creates partitions and deletes partitions on your hard drives and solid state drives.